Category: 4_Optometry Johannesburg

 “We are the custodians of these magnificent buildings and it is our responsibility to return them to their former glory,” says Wapnick.

-These okes are eye pasiente of Brauer’s.
+These okes are now eyeball pasiente of Brauer’s.

 Wonder if he’ll claim he gave them their vision and foresight . .